 To say the claims are all over the place is a minor understatement.
 Fortunately, the scattershot approach of Ms. Zaltz didn’t matter as JDate put an end to the case by using a clause in its terms and conditions.

 The terms for a website are designed to establish a contractual relationship between the online operator [you] and users.
-Given this, care should be given to creating terms that will protect the online operator as much as possible.
-In the above litigation, JDate successfully did this through a “venue” provision.
+Given this, your lawyer should give care to creating terms that will protect the online operator as much as possible.
+In the JDate litigation, the company successfully accomplished this through a “venue” provision.

 Also called a choice of forum clause, a lawyer inserts a venue clause into the terms of a website to specify where the court system where any litigation must occur.
 While not the sexiest of subjects, this single paragraph can stop a lawsuit cold.

 In the JDate litigation, the company argued for the dismissal of the New York lawsuit based on incorrect venue.
 The terms for JDate contained a clause requiring users to pursue all legal actions in the Superior Court of Los Angeles County.
 Attorneys for JDate asserted the clause was binding on Zaltz, which meant:

 - The New York court had no standing to hear the lawsuit,